 Provide a breakdown of the projected source and distribution of tuition and fee revenue redirected to financial aid.
 To ensure compliance with the state prohibition that in-state students not subsidize out-of-state students and to provide the review group with a scope of the strategy, projections must be made for each of the indicated categories.
 Please be aware that this data will be compared with similar data provided by other institutional offices in order to ensure overall consistency.
 (Please do not alter shaded cells that contain formulas.)
 "Other Discounts and Waiver" means the totals of any unfunded full or partial tuition waiver reducing the students' charges, including Virginia Military Survivors and Dependent Education Program and the Senior Citizens Tuition Waiver.
 Do not include the tuition differential for the tuition exceptions.
-Note: If you do not have actual amounts for Tuition Revenue for Financial Aid by student category, please provide a estimate.
-If values are not distributed for Tuition Revenue for Financial Aid, a distribution may be calculated for your institution.
+Note: If you do not have actual amounts for Tuition Revenue for Financial Aid, a distribution may be calculated for your institution.